andrewbatallones/csgo/README.md

 Here is where I'll put other coding challenges that I didn't find on leetcode.

+## Golang

+This package will be more about Golang specific things.

 ## Other Resources

 - [100 Go Mistakes and How to Avoid Them](https://100go.co/)